astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 Dams are snapped automatically to the aquatic network if within 100 meters.
 Dams are excluded from analysis if they did not snap to the network or were otherwise identified by various attributes (e.g., Recon).
 After snapping, dams are de-duplicated to remove those that are very close to each other (within 30m).

+## Waterfalls

+Waterfalls are processed using `analysis/prep/barriers/prep_waterfalls.py`.

+Waterfalls are snapped to the aquatic network and duplicates are marked.

 ## Small Barriers

 Small barriers are hosted on ArcGIS Online and downloaded using `analysis/prep/barriers/download.py`.

 Small barriers are processed using `analysis/prep/barriers/prep_small_barriers.py`.

 Small barriers are automatically snapped to the aquatic network if within 50 meters.
 Barriers are excluded from analysis if they did not snap to the network or were otherwise identified by various attributes (e.g., Feasibility).
 After snapping, barriers are de-duplicated to remove those that are very close to each other (within 10m).

+Barriers are deduplicated against dams and waterfalls.

 ### Road crossings